 I’ve been collecting cartes-de-visite photographs for some years now.
 These are small photographic images from the second half of the 19th century and are a window on the world of Victorian society.

 My main interests, however, are the names and studios of the photographers who produced these images.
 Therefore I have collected data from all over Britain relating to 19th century photographers and set them out in alphabetical order, with open-ended dates where known.
 Trade directories are my main source for these dates, as is census material.

-The backs of c-d-vs are minor works of art in their own right.
+The backs of c-d-vs are often minor works of art in their own right.
 They show name, address and services offered by the studio and can be invaluable if there was a photographer in your family tree, if you need to date an old family photo or if you just appreciate graphic design.
-All the names recorded in the main lists relate to c-d-v photos in my collection.
+Almost all the names recorded in the main lists relate to c-d-v photos in my collection.
 Some images of trade cards and named sitters are already available to view, just follow the links at the top of the home page.